Overview

 var_stem = "HHC_PCT",

-Including variable labels in your summary table can help make the variable names easier to interpret.
+Consider adding variable labels using the var_labels argument to help make the variable names easier to interpret.

 mean_tbl(data = sdoh,